Divorce is ranked as the second most stressful life event that can happen to a person, just behind the death of a spouse.

 If your joint venture has any major assets, it’s probably worthwhile to include the liquidation process in your divorce agreement.
 These assets can either be split 50/50, or one spouse can buy the other spouse out.

-Once the marriage ends, you can no longer treat your business as a joint venture for tax purposes.
+Once the marriage ends, you can no longer treat your business as a joint venture.

-If you decide to continue operating, your business will default to a partnership for tax purposes, and you’ll need to file a separate business return using Form 1065.
+If you want to stay in business, you'll have to be treated as a partnership for tax purposes.
+That means you’ll need to file a separate business return using Form 1065 (instead of simply filing your Schedule Cs.)

 Any carryover losses you had from the joint venture can still be used.
 Just apply it against your partnership income going forwards.

 Like with all aspects of a divorce, surviving the difficult periods requires support from the right people.
-Keeper Tax is here to help you get through it.
-Our team of bookkeepers and tax professionals can help you navigate these tough questions, so that you don’t have to do it on your own.
+Keeper is here to help you get through it.
+Our team of tax assistants can help you navigate these tough questions, so that you don’t have to do it on your own.

 Filing taxes after a divorce is arguably the third most stressful life event a person will go through, but armed with the right tools, it can be done!